African-led development that grows community enterprises by providing seed capital and technical support.

 New Grants Types in Job Placement, Off-Grid Energy, and Youth Leadership

-In 2014 USADF is expanding its program reach and impact by doing more Job Placement grants in Somalia, adding $2 million of new Off-Grid Energy grants in Ethiopia, Ghana, Liberia, Kenya, Nigeria, and Tanzania, and awarding $900,000 for 36 YALI entrepreneurship grants.
+In 2014 USADF is expanded its program reach and impact by doing more Job Placement grants in Somalia, adding $2.8 million of new Off-Grid Energy grants in Ethiopia, Ghana, Liberia, Kenya, Nigeria, and Tanzania, and awarding $900,000 for 36 YALI entrepreneurship grants.
 These grants leverage USADF's best practices, resources, and expertise, and position USADF serve the evolving development priorities in Africa.

 Approved project applications are typically funded in one of two following grant assistance mechanisms: